-I define initial bias as the difference between initial quality and initial belief: $bias{j1} = q{j1} - \mu{j1}$ .
+I use the Hotz-Miller inversion method to recover common initial beliefs (equation 12).
+I define initial bias as the difference between initial quality and initial belief: $bias{j1} = q{j1} - \mu{j1}$.
 Larger values of this variable indicate a greater undervaluation by mentors regarding the quality of the startup.
-Figure 14 shows three key distributions: True Initial Quality $(q_1)$ : Represented by the yellow bars.
-Common Initial Belief about $q_1$ $(\mu_1)$ : Represented by the black bars.
+Figure 15 shows three key distributions: True Initial Quality (q_1) : Represented by the orange hatched bars.
+Common Initial Belief about q_1 (μ_1) : Represented by the solid blue bars.
+Initial Bias $(b_1 = q_1 - \mu_1)$: Represented by the grey dotted bars.

-The yellow distribution shows the true initial quality of the startups.
+The orange hatched distribution shows the true initial quality of the startups.
 The true initial quality values range widely, from around -15 to nearly 20.
 The distribution appears to be bimodal, with peaks around -10 and 10, suggesting that there are two distinct groups of startups in terms of initial quality.
 The bimodal nature of the true initial quality distribution indicates that the startups may have inherent heterogeneity, with distinct groups differing significantly in their initial quality levels.

-Figure 14: Distributions of: True Initial Quality shown by the hatched bars, Common Initial Belief about the Initial Quality represented by the solid bars, and Initial Bias the difference between the true quality and the common belief shown by the dotted bars.
+Figure 15: Distributions of: True Initial Quality shown by the hatched bars, Common Initial Belief about the Initial Quality represented by the solid bars, and Initial Bias the difference between the true quality and the common belief shown by the dotted bars.

-The black distribution represents the common initial belief mentors have about the startups' initial quality.
+The solid blue distribution represents the common initial belief mentors have about the startups' initial quality.
 This distribution is much more concentrated around a narrower range, predominantly between -5 and 0.
 This indicates that mentors tend to have a more conservative and less varied initial assessment of the startups' quality compared to the true quality.